• Skip to primary navigation

 What's the difference between Gumbo and Jambalaya?

-One of the things I love about cooking, and developing recipes, is finding out about them.
+One of the things I love about cooking and developing recipes is finding out about them.

 Both of these recipes originate in Louisiana.
 Jambalaya is mostly influenced by Spanish and French cultures.

-Both use the basic "Creole" trinity of onions, celery, and bell pepper, both use the same meats, smoked sausage, chicken, and shrimp.
+Both use the basic "Creole" trinity of onions, celery, and bell pepper, and both use the same meats, smoked sausage, chicken, and shrimp.

-So what're the actual differences?
+So what are the actual differences?

-• Gumbo uses a dark roux to start - Jambalaya does not.
+- Gumbo uses a dark roux to start - Jambalaya does not.

-• Gumbo uses a fish or clam stock - Jambalaya does not.
+- Gumbo uses a fish or clam stock - Jambalaya does not.

-• Gumbo contains okra and filé powder - Jambalaya does not.
+- Gumbo contains okra and filé powder - Jambalaya does not.

 Basically, that's it.